 Heidi de Marco, Multimedia Reporter and Producer, was a freelance video journalist and photographer specializing in work abroad, including a series of short-form videos about artisans in Guatemala supported by Novica and National Geographic.
 She was a managing editor for El Pueblo in Los Angeles prior to moving to India for a post-graduate program at the International Center for Journalists.
 Heidi also studied Spanish-language broadcast journalism at UCLA.

 firstname.lastname@example.org | @Heidi_deMarco

 Kathleen Hayden, Senior Digital Editor, is a 20-year online news veteran with a specialty in government, elections and policy coverage.
 Before joining KHN, she managed Bloomberg Government’s online, information graphics and multimedia teams and edited news and analysis on industries including health care.
 Prior to BGOV, Kathleen worked at AOL, CNN and TIME.
 She is a graduate of Haverford College and a proud New England native.
 KathleenH@kff.org | @kathleenhayden

-Andrew Villegas, Web Editor, coordinates story web production, produces graphics and photo illustrations and helps edit the Morning Briefing for KHN.
+Andrew Villegas, Web Editor, coordinates story web production, edits and produces graphics and photo illustrations.
 He is also KHN’s social media editor.
 His work has appeared in The Washington Post, USA Today and other major news outlets around the U.S. Andrew covered politics in Colorado before coming to Washington in 2009.
 He is a graduate of School of Journalism at the University of Colorado.

 email@example.com | @ReporterAndrew